 You should review your grades as soon as they are posted.
-If you disagree with a grade or believe it is inaccurate, you may contest your grade within 7 calendar days from when the grade was released.
+If you disagree with a grade or believe it is inaccurate, you may contest the grade within 7 calendar days from when it was released.
 CS101 will not accept requests to review grades after this period.